-The 2016 cattails edition is now up online.
+The April 2017 issue of cattails is now online.

 Welcome to the official website of the United Haiku and Tanka Society, formed in 2013.